slsa-framework/slsa/docs/spec/draft/source-requirements.md

 The combination of SCP and VCS SHOULD provide:

 -   A mechanism for assigning roles and/or permissions to [actors](#source-roles).
--   A mechanism for including code review in the [revision process](#revision-process).
 -   Two-factor authentication for the [identity management system](#identity-management).
 -   Audit logs for sensitive actions, such as modifying security controls.
 -   A mechanism to define code ownership for all files in the source.